Over the years, a variety of local, state, and federal organizations have identified

 entity achieve the criteria and meet the best management practices outlined.
 Applications

-should be submitted by November 1 and May 1 each year; edits can be completed on a continual basis.
+should be submitted by November 1 each year; edits can be completed on a continual basis.
 Applications are reviewed by a team of water trail

 subject matter experts and a collaborative interagency group.
 The recommended trail